XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 25. Do you know how **PRs in Git** work?
 26. How can I resolve conflicts?
 27. Do you have any idea about **`git rebase`**?
-28. What branching strategy do you use?
 29. How to **avoid pushing sensitive files** to a remote repository?
 30. **Cloning a particular branch** with the last commit ID.
 31. Making a teammate track a renamed file after cloning a project.
 32. How can you check the **last 6 months of commits** on a branch or repository?
 33. Git **Fork vs Git Clone**
 34. Explain a scenario where you used **Git Fork** instead of **Git Clone**.
-35. **Git Fetch vs Git Pull**
-36. Show how does Git Fetch and Pull work in Realtime.
 37. Which command do you use mostly - **Git Fetch or Git Pull** and why?
 38. **Git Rebase vs Git Merge** Detailed Explanation
 39. How to explain **Git Merge vs Git Rebase** in Interviews (Short Explanation)
-40. Explain the **Git Branching Strategy** that you used in your company.
 41. Explain **3 challenges** that you faced with Git during your work experience.
 42. Explain the recent challenge that you faced with Git and how did you address it
 43. How do you handle **Merge conflicts in Git**?